Caltech-IPAC/nexsciTAP/Sphinx/intro.rst

 For those who prefer to understand how things work before they start running them, most of the appendices have been written to make sense as stand-alone documents.

+|

+*The NASA Exoplanet Science Institute is operated by the California Institute of Technology, under contract with the National Aeronautics and Space Administration under the Exoplanet Exploration Program.*